zmuranaka/youtube-validator/README.md

 I got the GitHub logo from [GitHub](https://github.com/logos) and I created the mail and link logos in Adobe Photoshop.
 Websites that helped me create the project:
 http://conferences.sigcomm.org/imc/2011/docs/p371.pdf
 &nbsp;&nbsp;&nbsp;&nbsp;This research paper describes the correct format of a YouTube video URL.
-This was very helpful because many sources incorrectly believed that all 11 characters at the end of a YouTube URL are the same, when in reality the last character is unique.
+This was very helpful because many sources incorrectly stated that all 11 characters at the end of a YouTube URL are the same, when in reality the last character is different than the previous 10.
 https://gist.github.com/tonY1883/a3b85925081688de569b779b4657439b
-&nbsp;&nbsp;&nbsp;&nbsp;This trick from GitHub user tonY1883 gave me the idea of how to validate a YouTube URL with plain JavaScript.
+&nbsp;&nbsp;&nbsp;&nbsp;This trick from GitHub user tonY1883 taught me how to validate a YouTube video by creating an image object with the src of the default thumbnail.
+This works because the default thumbnail of an invalid YouTube URL is not the same size as the thumbnail of a real video.
 https://www.w3schools.com/howto/howto_js_trigger_button_enter.asp
 &nbsp;&nbsp;&nbsp;&nbsp;W3Schools was very helpful when I was checking that my syntax was correct and as a general reference.
 For example, the webpage I linked helped me figure out how to call a function when the user presses the 'enter' key.